 Online Therapy for Gay Men · UK & Europe

 Fifteen years of clinical work taught me where mainstream therapy breaks down for gay men.
-It's not subtle.
-It's structural.
-Psycosme starts where other practices stop — with queer experience as the primary context, not an afterthought.
+It is not subtle.
+It is structural.
+Psycosme starts where most practices stop.
+Queer experience is the primary context here, not something the framework gets adjusted for.

 15+Years with gay male clients